 November 30, USS Connecticut departed homeport for a scheduled western Pacific deployment.

 January 30, 2012 SSN 22 recently moored at Berth 5, Changi Naval Base for a liberty port visit to Singapore.

 March 9, The Connecticut pulled into Commander, Fleet Activities Yokosuka for a 10-day port call.

 April 12, USS Connecticut returned to Naval Base Kitsap-Bremerton after four-and-a-half month underway period.

-July ?, USS Connecticut entered the Dry Dock #2 at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF) for a Depot Modernization Period (DPM).
+July ?, USS Connecticut entered the Dry Dock #2 at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF) for a Depot Modernization Period (DMP).

 September 5, 2014 Cmdr.
 Brian C. Taddiken relieved Cmdr.
-Ian L. Johnson as CO of the Connecticut during a change-of-command ceremony at the Naval Undersea Warfare Museum in Keyport, Wash.
+Ian L. Johnson as CO of the Connecticut during a change-of-command ceremony at the Naval Undersea Museum in Keyport, Wash.